 In January 2021, the Company entered into a Development and Manufacturing Services Agreement (WuXi Agreement) with WuXi Advanced Therapies, Inc. (WuXi) to serve as the Company's cell processing manufacturing partner for the MuSK-CAART Phase 1 clinical trial, or MusCAARTesTM trial.
-The WuXi Agreement will expire the later of January 2024, or upon completion of WuXi's services related to the MusCAARTesTM trial.
 The Company has the right to terminate the WuXi Agreement for convenience or other reasons specified in the WuXi Agreement upon prior written notice.
+WuXi has the right to terminate the WuXi Agreement for convenience with 18 months' notice.
 If the Company terminates the WuXi Agreement, it will be obligated to pay an early termination fee of up to \$1,500.
-See Note 7.
-Leases for disclosure on an embedded lease in the WuXi Agreement that was derecognized in August 2022.
+The WuXi Agreement will expire the later of January 2024, or upon completion of WuXi's services related to MuSK-CAART.